lokumai/smolagents-quickstart-template/docs/methodology_implementation.md

 ```

 This TODO list serves as a guide for the main agent in long-term planning of the knowledge base generation process.
 The main agent can refer to this list to determine which tasks have been completed and which ones still need to be addressed.
 It can also use this list to prioritize tasks and allocate resources accordingly.

-This is usefull because sometimes when the codebase is too large or complex, the agent may hallucinate or lose its focus on what tasks need to be done.
+This is useful because sometimes when the codebase is too large or complex, the agent may hallucinate or lose its focus on what tasks need to be done.
 Having a TODO list helps the agent stay organized and on track.

-After for example doing one of the tasks in the TODO list, the agent can mark that task as completed and move on to the next one.
+After completing one of the tasks in the TODO list, the agent can mark that task as completed and move on to the next one.
 This iterative process continues until all tasks in the TODO list have been addressed and the knowledge base is fully generated.

+**Implementation options:**

 In order to implement this feature, we can create a simple tool that allows the main agent to add, remove, and view tasks in the TODO list.
-The TODO list tool can be implemented as a simple text file or a more structured format such as JSON or YAML, depending on the complexity of the tasks and the needs of the project.
-Or even it can be a no-op tool that just the agent manages it in its own memory.
-Even if it is no-op tool, it explicitly tells the agent to manage a TODO list in its own memory.
+The TODO list tool can be implemented as:

+- A simple text file
+- A more structured format such as JSON or YAML (depending on the complexity of the tasks and the needs of the project)
+- Even a no-op tool that just tells the agent to manage the TODO list in its own memory

-NOTE: The Smolagents framework has a parameter when craeting the agent named `planning` or something similar.
+**NOTE:** The Smolagents framework has a parameter when creating the agent named `planning` or something similar.
 This parameter accepts integer values such as 2 or 5.
-For example if you set it to 5, the agent after 5 iterations in its loop (for example after using its tools 5 times), it will re-evaluate its overall plan and goals, and adjust its strategy accordingly.
-This can server a similar purpose as the TODO list, by allowing the agent to periodically review its progress and make adjustments as needed.
-Youc an experiment with this parameter in the Smolagents framework and using the UI we have implemented in this code template.
+For example, if you set it to 5, the agent will re-evaluate its overall plan and goals after 5 iterations in its loop (for example, after using its tools 5 times), and adjust its strategy accordingly.
+This can serve a similar purpose as the TODO list, by allowing the agent to periodically review its progress and make adjustments as needed.
+You can experiment with this parameter in the Smolagents framework using the UI we have implemented in this code template.

-NOTE: You may decide to implement the TODO list or use the planning parameter of the Smolagents framework.
+**NOTE:** You may decide to implement the TODO list or use the planning parameter of the Smolagents framework.
 Both approaches are valid and can be used to help the main agent stay organized and focused on its tasks.
-These two appraoches are OPTIONAL and you are totally free to implement or not implement them based on your preference.
-But their implementation can be very helpful in managing the complexity of the knowledge base generation process.
+These two approaches are OPTIONAL, and you are totally free to implement or not implement them based on your preference.
+However, their implementation can be very helpful in managing the complexity of the knowledge base generation process.

 ### 3. Spawning Sub-Agents for Specific Tasks